PricelessToolkit/Droplet/README.md

 # Droplet
- ALL-IN-ONE Irrigation System for ESPHome and Home Assistant
+ ALL-IN-ONE Plants watering and monitoring system for ESPHome and Home Assistant